Please enter your zip code to see sizes available in your area.

 A mature White Oak tree reaching out its massive limbs against a background of blue sky is an awe-inspiring sight.
-This noble, slow-growing shade tree is a legacy tree, a tree to plant as a priceless gift to many future generations of picnickers, tire-swingers, shade seekers, and tree climbers.
-Not to mention the rich diversity of birds and other animal species that will benefit!
-Although you may never see your White Oak when it reaches full maturity, as a youngster this tree will bring you much pleasure, too.
+This noble, slow-growing shade tree is a legacy tree—a tree to plant as a priceless gift to many future generations of picnickers, tire-swingers, shade-seekers, and tree-climbers, not to mention the rich diversity of birds and other animals that will benefit!
+Although you may never see your White Oak when it reaches full maturity, this tree will bring you pleasure as a youngster, too.
 White Oak tree leaves have some of the best red fall color of any of the Oaks.
-And when those new leaves emerge fuzzy and pink in the spring—simply adorable!
+And when those new leaves emerge fuzzy and pink in the spring...simply adorable!

 - Hardiness Zone: 3-9

 - Spacing: 60-70'

 Colonel William H. Jackson, a professor at the University of Georgia, loved his White Oak so much that he deeded the eight feet of land surrounding it to itself!
 It soon became known as "the tree that owns itself."
 The tree that stands at that spot today, at the corner of Dearing and South Finley in Athens, Georgia, is actually the "son" of the "tree that owns itself."
 The original tree fell in 1942 and the current one was then planted from one of its acorns in that very spot.
 Today, you'll find this tree surrounded by a fence with a plaque that reads:

 For and in consideration of the great love I bear this tree and the great desire I have for its protection for all time, I convey entire possession of itself and all land within eight feet of the tree on all sides . - William H. Jackson.